LunaticInAHat/liboodle/README.md

 The `q` local variable is a quantum that is used for rescaling the accumulated weights into the interval [0, 0x4000).
 To mitigate the effects of integer truncation, the quantum is not derived directly from 0x4000, but is instead derived from 0x20000, with a final divide-by-8 operation being performed when updating each individual weight.
 This preserves a greater degree of accuracy, when renormalizing.

-The `aw` local variable is an acummulator, tracking the amount of weight that has been distributed to symbols in the active alphabet, so far.
+The `aw` local variable is an accumulator, tracking the amount of weight that has been distributed to symbols in the active alphabet, so far.

 The core loop of this function is quite straightforward: It assigns each symbol a lower bound within the [0.0, 1.0) interval, which is the accumulated weight of each preceding symbol, and it calculates the span of that symbol, by rescaling its accumulated weight into the interval.

 Once the active alphabet has been updated, `RRI` is updated, to achieve the exponential decay of the rapid renormalizations that are performed shortly after coder startup, and the threshold for the next renormalization is set (`NRW`).

-The "highest symbol at last renormalization" (`HLSN`) member variable is updated, with the number of symbols in the active alphabet; this is required by the `Decode` operation, to determine how many symbols exist within the probationary alphabet.
+The "highest symbol at last renormalization" (`HLSN`) member variable is updated, with the number of symbols in the active alphabet; this is required by the `Decode` operation, to determine how many symbols exist within the probationary alphabet (which is always empty, immediately after renormalization).

 Finally, the weights of symbols lying outside the active alphabet are set to the 1.0 value (thus apportioning them no span in the interval).

 ### Decode ###

 At last, we can describe the `Decode` operation.
-This operation is provided with the number of unique symbols that might be decoded in the current context of the LZ layer, and ingests a fixed-point number from the bitstream layer, to form into a symbol.
+This operation is provided with the effective alphabet size (number of unique symbols that might be decoded) of the current context of the LZ layer (`eas'), and ingests a fixed-point number from the bitstream layer, to form into a symbol.
 Along the way, it learns new symbols, and monitors the occurrence rates of old.

 ```
-def SCDecode(sc):
+def SCDecode(eas):
     if TLW >= NRW:              # Condition 1
         if TLW >= DT:           # Condition 2
             SCDecay()